-- Tony Albert Visible Teacher Notes - Sorry (2008) by Tony Albert artwork overview - I Forgive You (2012) Bindi Cole - Bindi Cole Contemporary Australia: Women GOMA - Tony Albert discusses Sorry, created for the National Apology in 2008
+- Tony Albert Visible Teacher Notes. - Sorry (2008) by Tony Albert artwork overview. - I Forgive You (2012) Bindi Cole. - Bindi Cole Contemporary Australia: Women GOMA. - Tony Albert discusses Sorry, created for the National Apology in 2008.

-- Display Tony Albert's Sorry to students via projector (use both links to show original and inverse installations). - Facilitate whole class discussion about the artwork, including: - the media and materials used to make the artwork - student assumptions of the historical, social and cultural context of the artwork. - Display Bindi Cole's I Forgive You to students via projector. - Facilitate whole class discussion about the artwork, including: - the media and materials used to make the artwork - students' first impressions of the historical, social and cultural context of the artwork.
+- Display Tony Albert's Sorry to students via projector. - Facilitate whole class discussion about the artwork, including: - The media and materials used to make the artwork. - Student assumptions of the historical, social and cultural context of the artwork. - Display Bindi Cole's I Forgive You to students via projector. - Facilitate whole class discussion about the artwork, including: - The media and materials used to make the artwork. - Students' first impressions of the historical, social and cultural context of the artwork.

-- Watch video: Tony Albert discusses Sorry created for the National Apology in 2008 - Facilitate whole class discussion, prompting students to consider: - the significance of the artist's cultural background - the political context of the artwork in relation to the National Apology - the artwork's first iteration as 'SORRY' and second iteration as 'YRROS', and how the artwork has changed over time. - Watch video: Bindi Cole Contemporary Australia: Women GOMA - Facilitate whole class discussion, prompting students to consider: - the significance of the artist's cultural background - the political context of the artwork in relation to the National Apology
+- Watch video: Tony Albert discusses Sorry created for the National Apology in 2008. - Facilitate whole class discussion, prompting students to consider: - The significance of the artist's cultural background. - The political context of the artwork in relation to the National Apology. - The artwork's first iteration as 'SORRY' and second iteration as 'YRROS', and how the artwork has changed over time. - Watch video: Bindi Cole Contemporary Australia: Women GOMA. - Facilitate whole class discussion, prompting students to consider: - The significance of the artist's cultural background. - The political context of the artwork in relation to the National Apology. - The artist's idea of forgiveness being empowering and freeing to both parties.

-- the artist's idea of forgiveness being empowering and freeing to both parties. - Students write an analytical research essay comparing the two artworks.
-Essays should include: - research gathered from credible sources such as QAG/GOMA, ABC, Eyeline, ArtGuide etc. - descriptions of the artworks, media and materials - quotes from the artists speaking about their artistic practice - evaluation of how the artwork functions as a visual text to represent the artist's perspective - analysis of the artworks' historical, social, cultural and political value - images of the artworks.
+- Students write an analytical research essay or a newspaper article comparing the two artworks.
+Texts should include: - Research gathered from credible sources such as QAG/GOMA, ABC, Eyeline, ArtGuide etc. - Descriptions of the artworks, media and materials. - Quotes from the artists speaking about their artistic practice. - Evaluation of how the artwork functions as a visual text to represent the artist's perspective. - Analysis of the artworks' historical, social, cultural and political value. - Images of the artworks.

-- Students print and publish reviews. - Reviews may be published to the wider school community at teacher's discretion (school library, newsletter, website, etc.).
+• Students print and publish texts.
+Texts may be published to the wider school community at teacher's discretion (school library, newsletter, website, etc.).